 Furthermore, there are lots of wining and dining options for any budget, all in a beautiful historical setting.
 Add the warm Christmas atmosphere and you cannot go wrong with visiting Antwerp in December.

 TIP: Every winter, Antwerp Zoo organizes a really nice light event called China Light.
 It’s absolutely worth a visit as well!
+Unfortunately, in winter 2022-23, this event will only take place in Planckendael animal park which is located near Mechelen, and not in Antwerp zoo itself.

 For some more ideas for a family trip, please check this post about things to do in Antwerp with kids.
-Make sure to also check our city guide below!
+Make sure also to check our city guide below!

 TIP: If you can, plan on spending a weekend in Antwerp and staying for at least one or two nights.
 That way you can experience more of what this great city has to offer.
 See some hotel suggestions below.